Enhancing alkalinity for ocean-based carbon dioxide removal

 The key challenge to adopting OAE at scale is overcoming public perception of the environmental risks posed by alkalinity addition to the ocean.
 Potential ecological impacts, and how to monitor for them, especially for short duration exposures, are a current knowledge gap.
 Much of the current scientific literature assesses potential impacts of ocean acidification, not alkalinisation.
 By undertaking small-scale field experiments that demonstrate our ability to simulate and track the plume of alkaline-rich seawater and assess its biological and chemical impacts, we’ll build public confidence and social acceptance for larger-scale experiments and contribute valuable information on the ecological impacts of increasing pH.

 There may also be some initial barriers when it comes to scaling up, including minimising energy requirements and cost, access to the infrastructure required for large volumes of seawater, and the storage and use of byproducts (such as hydrochloric acid).
 We intend to pursue a lifecycle analysis of the OAE options to address these issues.
 The research is inherently risky.
 We may not gain public acceptance or find suitable options for large-scale CDR.
 The flexible testbed, however, means that we can pivot to investigate new options as they emerge.
-The risk associated with not undertaking this work is that we miss an important opportunity to identify a suitable CDR option for Australia to meet its emissions reduction targets.
+The risk associated with not undertaking this work is that we miss an important opportunity to identify a suitable CDR option for Australia to meet its net zero goals.

 References